subhoS/portfolio_/content/blog/building-modern-search-system.md

 ## 🧭 Introduction: Why Search Is Harder Than It Looks

-Type a few letters into Google or Amazon, and results appear instantly — ranked, relevant, and fresh.
+Type a few letters into Google or Amazon, and results appear instantly, ranked, relevant, and fresh.

 Behind that magic lies a chain of complex engineering ideas: